tdewolff/minify/README.md

 		return nil
 	})

-	out, err := m.String("text/plain", nil, "Because my coffee was too cold, I heated it in the microwave.") if err != nil {
+	in := "Because my coffee was too cold, I heated it in the microwave." out, err := m.String(in, "text/plain", nil)
+	if err != nil {
 		panic(err)
 	}